-I’ve already mentioned self-care in the form of books, but here’s another one of my favorite ways to escape—via movies!
+Sometimes when the heaviness of inequality sets in, I love a little self-care in the form of feminist movies!
 It doesn’t matter to me if it’s a serious drama or a light-hearted rom-com, two hours in a dark movie theatre, replete with buttery popcorn and a chocolate bar where no one from the outside world can reach you is pure heaven.
 Going to the movies can definitely be a luxury that’s not always affordable or accessible, so I try to take advantage of our local discount theatre, RedBox, Netflix, and a slew of other inexpensive options in order to treat myself.

 While there are a TON of amazing feminist films out there (We are the Best!, Hidden Figures, Working Girl, The Color Purple, 3 Women, etc., etc.), I’ve chosen some that are not just films about women, but also directed by women.
 These come in the form of documentaries, comedies, dramas, and horror, and navigate relationships, culture, sexuality, race, and gender each in their own nuanced ways.